aetperf/aetperf.github.io/_posts/WP_2022-11-23-A-Cython-implementation-of-a-min-priority-queue.md

     input
     =====
     * PriorityQueue* pqueue : priority queue
-    * ssize_t element_idx : index of the element in the element array
+    * size_t element_idx : index of the element in the element array
     * DTYPE_t key_new : new value of the element key

     assumption